TUW-GEO/eo-datascience-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/TUW-GEO/eo-datascience-cookbook/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/830421828.svg)](https://zenodo.org/badge/latestdoi/830421828)

 This Project Pythia Cookbook covers a range of Earth observation examples employing the Pangeo philosophy.
 The examples represent the main research lines and BSc/MSc courses at the Department of Geodesy and Geoinformation at the TU Wien (Austria).
-The department has strong ties with the EODC (Earth Observation Data Centre For Water Resources Monitoring), which hosts e.g., analysis-ready Sentinel-1 (imaging radar mission), and provides computational resources to process large such large data volumes.
+The department has strong ties with the EODC (Earth Observation Data Centre For Water Resources Monitoring), which hosts e.g., analysis-ready Sentinel-1 (imaging radar mission) data, and provides computational resources to process large such large data volumes.

 ## Motivation